-First order of business this weekend is a piping hot pot pie.
-We're coming out of the gate big, with a beef pot pie, but check out our recipes for classic Chicken Pot Pie or Vegetable Pot Pie, if you prefer one of those.
+First order of business for a chilly week is a piping hot pot pie.
+We're coming out of the gate big, with a beef pot pie, but check out our recipes for classic Chicken Pot Pie or Vegetable

+Pot Pie, if you prefer one of those.